quicwg/base-drafts/draft-ietf-quic-transport.md

   {{retiring-cids}}.

-Receipt of a RETIRE_CONNECTION_ID frame containing a sequence number greater than any previously sent to the peer MAY be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of a RETIRE_CONNECTION_ID frame containing a sequence number greater than any previously sent to the peer MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 The sequence number specified in a RETIRE_CONNECTION_ID frame MUST NOT refer